 The first step, edge detection, is the technique of identifying sharp changes in an image.
 Fundamentally, it works by detecting discontinuities in image brightness.
-We specifically use the Canny edge detection algorithm, a classical, yet generally wellperforming edge detection algorithm.
+We specifically use the Canny edge detection algorithm, a classical, yet generally well-performing edge detection algorithm.
 In the second step we compute contours of images, using the computed edges, to obtain object boundaries.
 Since buttons typically have a convex shape and a large enough area so that a user can easily tap on them, we ignore non-convex contours and those with a small area within a threshold parameter.
 Numerous contours such as those arising out of text or the non-convex or open contours in embedded images are eliminated in this step.
 For the remaining contours, we compute the bounding boxes, or the smallest rectangles that would contain those contours.
 This step is simply to identify a central point where a tap can be made to simulate a button click.

 The resulting bounding boxes signify the buttons that would be visible to a human being.
 We have not performed a thorough evaluation of the accuracy of our technique but the results are good in the cases we have examined.
-Figure 2 presents some cases related to ads as well as other views.
-We note that this technique depends only on computer graphics algorithms, is completely black box as it does not even need to extract the UI hierarchy from the system.
+Figure 4 presents some cases related to ads as well as other views.
+We note that this technique depends only on computer graphics and vision algorithms, is completely black box as it does not even need to extract the UI hierarchy from the system.
 It can therefore be generally used for any widget whose internals are opaque to the UI hierarchy extraction.
+This technique also achieves a slightly better click rate on advertisements (measured by the number of redirection chains generated on exploring a given large number of applications) than the previous technique based on Selendroid.
+In our deployment, we therefore employ this second technique only.